michalmedvecky/hdp-hands-on/Docker/README.md

 # Docker assignment

+## Release notes
+* tested with ansible 2.1.2.0.
+* There is one (https://github.com/ansible/ansible/issues/17495|bug) in Ansible 2.1 that prevents docker build module from working.
+Workaround included in the playbook.
+* There is no module for docker networking in ansible <2.2.
+Workaround included.

 # 2. Separately from 1. create EC2 instance with Docker environment with:

 More info on how to get ansible up and running can be found in ansible-library README.